-- First, please refer to figure 5 below, and follow the direction to lift up the fixed foldable pentium® II/III Retention Mechanism.
+- First, please refer to figure 18 below, and follow the direction to lift up the fixed foldable pentium® II/III Retention Mechanism.
 This pre-installed device is designed for you to install Pentium® II/III CPU more easier and to avoide any damage on the board due to overtightening the four screws. - 2 One thing must be kept in your mind that please make sure to lift upright the foldable parts of the Retention module to fit and install CPU properly.

-Figure 5
+Figure 6

 Now we are going to put the heatsink or cooler onto Pentium® II/III processor.
-Due to the processor is more and more faster in the feature.
-The power consumption is larger than before processor.
-We strong recommend a good attach fan heatsink or cooler onto the processor's OLGA package become very important.
+Due to the processor faster and more powerful features.
+The power consumption is larger than past processor.
+We strongly recommend a good attached fan/heatsink or cooler onto the processor's OLGA package.